influxdata/docs-v2/content/influxdb/cloud/get-started.md

 ### Monitor data

 Get notifications every time your data crosses a threshold.
-Specify your alerts by time and decide how that information will be sent to you.
+Specify your alerts by time and decide how the information will be sent to you.

 1. Click **+** to add a cell, then select **Output > Alert**.
 2. Customize the conditions to send an alert.